 Plastic: Plastic beverage containers may be placed in the blue recycling barrels.
 Please do not place plastic reagent bottles in these barrels.
 The Dane County Recycling Center prefers not to deal with these for fear of lingering chemicals.
 Instead, please put plastic reagent bottles in the regular laboratory trash, after rinsing thoroughly.

 Plastic Lab Ware: This includes petri dishes, culture flasks, graduated cylinders, etc. These are not recycled, rather place them in the regular lab trash.
 Special note: some labs place materials into biohazard bags and then autoclave the bag and contents.
-Once this has been done, please place the biohazard bag into another regular plastic trash bag and seal the bag.
-The double bagging makes the garbage collection crew far more comfortable and prevents any calls to the Biologcal Safety Office.
+Once this has been done, properly label with a green sticker indicating the decontamination is complete and place the biohazard bag in the trash bin in B213.
+If the bag has ripped or ruptured in any way from the decontamination put the entire bag in another biohazard bag, seal and label as above.

 Steel: Steel cans or steel/aluminum combination beverage cans may be placed in the blue recycling barrels.
 Metal containers used for shipments of chemicals cannot be recycled and should be placed in the regular laboratory trash.

-Styrofoam Enzyme Boxes: Most suppliers of enzymes now provide a prepaid return label along with their shipments.
+Styrofoam Enzyme Boxes: If the supplier of a purchased biological provides a prepaid return label along with their shipments these items can be shipped back.
 When you take your enzyme out of the cooler, dump out the ice into a sink.
 Tape the cooler closed with some shipping tape.
 Put the pre-paid label in place, bring the cooler to B119 and place it, label facing out, next to the enzyme freezer on the floor.
 If you do not follow this procedure, the cooler will not be recycled.
-Please do not dispose of coolers until you have accumulated several dozen.

 How do I submit a grant proposal?